Mark-Hopkins-at-Williams/thesis-smagid/README.md

 This repository includes all of the files and scripts needed to reproduce my research.
 The `datamaker` folder contains the scripts needed to recreate our dataset, and the `autoencoder`, `styletransfer`, and `srivatsan` models contain all the model training files. `fontsite` contains all the React files for the font selector frontend, and `app-backend` contains all the scripts which peform backend computation to support the webapp.
 Finally, `proposal-presentation` and `final-presentation` contain all the resources for my two thesis presentations given in Spring 2025, and `thesis-writing` contains my thesis tex files as well as my final draft in PDF form.

 I hope you find these files and my work useful.
-Please contact me with any questions at all.
+Please contact me with any questions at all!